tuffy-studio/HAVIC/README.md

 ## Evaluation and Inference
 Before evaluation or inference, please prepare your fine-tuned model, or download the model provided by us.

 To evaluate or run inference on videos, please first organize the input videos into a CSV file.
+You may use [our provided code](evaluation/make_label_csv.py) or prepare the CSV using your own method.

 For evaluation, the CSV file should contain two columns: `video_path, overall_label`, where `video_path` is the absolute path to the video file, and `overall_label` indicates the ground-truth label of the sample.
 For inference, the CSV file should contain a single column: `video_path`.
-You can organize the input videos into a CSV file using our provided [code].
-You can organize the input videos into a CSV file using [our provided code](evaluation/make_label_csv.py), or you may use your own method if preferred.

 >❗**Note:** No additional video pre-processing is required, as the entire video will be automatically processed using a sliding-window strategy during evaluation and inference, and the face detection module from FaceX-Zoo is integrated into the pipeline.
 During execution, a temporary directory named sliding_window_inference_tmp will be created in the current working directory to store intermediate files.